DaXcess/LCVR/Docs/Thunderstore/README.md

 | v1.1.0            | V45 and V49       |
 | v1.0.1            | V45 and V49       |
 | v1.0.0            | V45 and V49       |

+> LCVR versions from 1.3.6 and above also check hashes remotely, meaning newer Lethal Company versions might be supported even though they aren't listed here.

 # Compatibility